openvinotoolkit/openvino_notebooks/notebooks/002-openvino-api/README.md

 The OpenVINO API tutorial consists of the following steps:

-* Loading Inference Engine and Showing Info
+* Loading OpenVINO Runtime and Showing Info
 * Loading a Model
   * OpenVINO IR Model
   * ONNX Model